boardroom-inc/documentation/sdk/getting-started.md

 npm i @boardroom-labs/gov-sdk
 ```

 The Governance SDK will work both in server-side NodeJS environments as well as the Browser with a compilation tool like webpack or Babel.

 {% hint style="info" %}
-If you are wanting to build applications or experiences on top of read-only or aggegated governance data, or are not building for a NodeJS or browser environment, check out the [Boardroom API](../boardroom-api/boardroom-api.md) for integrating data sourced by the Governance SDK.
+If you are wanting to build applications or experiences on top of read-only or aggregate governance data, or are not building for a NodeJS or browser environment, check out the [Boardroom API](../boardroom-api/boardroom-api.md) for integrating data sourced by the Governance SDK.
 {% endhint %}

 ## Creating the SDK Instance